United States Department of Agriculture

 Product Briefs

 USDA Japan has developed a series of product briefs which provide concise overviews of how USJTA affects certain product groups.
-Please note that the information provided is not fully comprehensive and additional details may be found in the agreement text itself.
+Please note that the tables only include information on products included in the agreement and that the information provided is not fully comprehensive and additional details may be found in the agreement text itself.

 Finding Your Product’s Tariff